 Our avocado balls are made with the main ingredients avocado and ferine (fawinkasav).
 Farine is what remains after the juice has been removed from a cassava.
 The combination of the two with minor addition of salt and pepper gives a very unique taste way different from just having a slice of standalone avocado.
 This is a very quick and easy dish to prepare at home to enjoy with family.

 With the many fishing villages and being an island, St.Lucia consist of a wide variety of seafood to enjoy.
 These include fish (blue marlin, sailfish, wahoo, king fish, yellow tuna, red snapper and dorado), octopus, lobster, Crabs and more!
 Whether grilled, baked, fried or stewed, you will be amazed on how we prepare our seafood here in St. Lucia.
 Our killer local spices, hot sources and cooking methods such as clay pot and wood fire, can’t make visitors stop talking about how good it taste.
 So if you are a seafood lover, St. Lucia is the ideal place to visit!

-Enlighten yourself with an assortment of home made spice rums (usually called local Viagra).
-The rum is made of various spices, fruits and herbs which is left to ferment in alcohol for a specific period of time resulting in enriched and distinctive flavors.
-You will get to sample up to 9 different rum variations such as Pineapple, Mango, Cherry, Ginger, Turmeric, Tamarind and many more!
+St. Lucia is filled with an assortment of homemade spice rums (usually called local Viagra).
+Spiced rums are made of various spices, fruits, tree backs and herbs which is left to ferment in alcohol for a specific period of time resulting in enriched and distinctive flavors.
+The longer the fermentation the stronger the percent poof.
+Definitely worth trying out which could be found at the Castries Central market, Bars and boutiques.